Skip to Content

 Have someone trot the horse toward you over a flat surface.
 Keep your eyes on the horse’s head; when the bad leg hits the ground, it raises its head.
 Watch the video below and see if you can tell if the horse is lame.

 Just like head bobbing, when our horses toss their head during a ride, we typically dismount and check the horse.
-My daughter wanted to know what problems we needed to look for.
+My daughter wanted to know if it could be related to poor riding and behavioral issues.

 Bad teeth cause a horse to toss his head.